 This will be another huge undertaking as we’re planning to complete a full kitchen renovation.
 We’ll tweak the layout somewhat, but no major structural changes will be made.
 We plan on replacing the cabinets, countertops, appliances, lighting, fixtures, backsplash, and hardware.
 I envision white cabinetry with recessed panel doors that go all the way up to the ceiling, with glass-fronts on some, with a large, light wood island with seating and storage.
-The perimeter countertops will be a marble alternative with subtle veining, while the island will have a more striking veining pattern.
+The perimeter countertops will be a marble alternative with subtle veining, while the island may have a more striking veining pattern, or maybe I’ll go with a different countertop material entirely.
 There’s currently a sink in the island with the range directly across.
-We’ll keep this same layout and replace the sink with a single-basin undermount sink with a gorgeous chrome bridge faucet.
+We’ll keep this same layout and replace the sink with a single-basin under-mount sink with a gorgeous polished nickel bridge faucet.
 The jury is still out on the backsplash and hardware, but I’m thinking something subtle and classic, so as not to compete with the showstopper wood kitchen island.
 Here’s my vision for our dream kitchen.

 MASTER BATHROOM REMODEL